neogeek83/CarMonitor/README.md

 # CarMonitor
 An Arduino project for logging pre-OBD car vitals (timestamp, batt voltage, air temp, coolant temp, &amp; HAL sensor for RPM) to an SD card for review later on PC.
-Can also be used for realtime monitoring.
+Can also be used for real-time monitoring.
 Tested with Arduino Duemilanove and Uno.

 <img src="https://github.com/neogeek83/CarMonitor/blob/master/docs/wiring%20harness/20161107_201841_HDR.jpg?raw=true" />

+Sample real output can be found here (read from a '82 Triumph Spitfire): CarMonitor/CarMonitor/sensor_readings/LOGGER05_baseline_issue_didnt_occur.CSV

+## Backstory
+As an excuse to learn more about Arduino programming and cars, my brother an I decided to build a logger to help us troubleshoot an intermittent problem with our parent's '82 Spitfire(pre-ODB days).
+We wanted something that could log every run of the car so we could leave it in there and it'd just go( powered the Arduino from an cigarette lighter->USB charger).
+Every time the car is turned on, a new log file would be created (stops recording after 999 engine runs).
+This way we could have data on what was happening after the fact when the issue occurred.
+This project is the result, and it worked great we were able to figure out the problem and validate the fix (turned out to be an electronic ignition under-voltage issue)!

 ##Dependencies
 ### Hardware
   * Arduino Duemilanove or Uno (others probably work, but have tested these 2)
   * SDCard /w RTC shield
-  * Sensors (various supported, most car sensors are resistive, will just need to re-calebrate if different from ones listed below and in docs/)
+  * Sensors (various supported, most car sensors are resistive, will just need to re-calibrate if different from ones listed below and in docs/)

 ### Software
   * Arduino Libraries